 These provisions specify the absence of the element mens rea in the acts of commissions and omissions on the part of the offender of the offence.

 The law offers certain defences that exculpate criminal liability.
-These defenses are based on the premise that though the person committed the offense, he cannot be held liable.
+These defences are based on the premise that though the person committed the offence, he cannot be held liable.

 BURDEN OF PROOF